mjordan/islandora_workbench_docs/docs/troubleshooting.md

 ### I can't upload large files

 The maximum size of a file that can be ingested by Workbench is determined by configuration settings in PHP, Drupal and Fedora.
-THe settings that need to be adjusted are documented in the [Islandora documentation](https://islandora.github.io/documentation/user-documentation/uploading-large-files/).
+The settings that need to be adjusted are documented in the [Islandora documentation](https://islandora.github.io/documentation/user-documentation/uploading-large-files/).
 That documentation drew on the experience of Workbench users as shared in [this Github issue](https://github.com/mjordan/islandora_workbench/issues/353).
 If you need additional assistance configuring your server to ingest large files, ask for help on the Islandora Slack.

 ### Workbench is crashing and telling me there are problems with SSL certificates.